davidhund/awesome-vanilla-js/README.md

 ### Modals

-- [Micro Modal](https://micromodal.now.sh/) - A lightweight, configurable and a11y-enabled modal
+- [Micro Modal](https://micromodal.now.sh/) - A lightweight, configurable and a11y-enabled modal.

 ### ScrollSpy